 There are 2.1 billion people in the world without sufficient access to potable water, and we are two of them.

 A lack of access to potable water invokes images of women and children walking for miles with jugs over their heads or shoulders, arid landscapes, and families gathered around questionable sources.
 The image we don’t see, the one that is not widely circulated, is the image of two salty sailors hauling a blue jerry can down a single-lane road to fill up at an obscure faucet wondering if they too will suffer from dysentery.
 Two sailors and a jerry can does not conjure the same level of empathy as, say, a malnourished child.
+And I don’t think it should.
+Our current conditions are born out of a privileged choice we have made.
 I bring up the comparison for the mere fact that we don’t have permanent access to high-quality water and I have been forever marked by deep empathy for those whom this reality is permanent.
 We are surrounded by water, in all shades of blues and greens, yet we cannot drink it.
 A fundamental difference is that our lack of an abundant, clean, safe, reliable, and affordable water source is a result of a lifestyle choice, not circumstance, and our personal and financial development is not hindered by it.

 Kids in in Cochabamba, Bolivia showing off their water faucet (March, 2013 trip with Water for People)

 This global issue already held a tender spot in my heart.
 I traveled to Bolivia with Water for People in 2013 on a skills-based volunteering effort to help the non-profit monitor the success of potable water and sanitation solutions over the long term.
 The two-week trip transformed my views on foreign aid, sustainable solutions, community engagement, and even happiness.
 In 2017, I led a campaign that raised over $200,000 for the same organization.
 Water for People opened my eyes to this issue and sailing made this constraint a part of my world.